mccbc/notes/reviewer_comments.md

 1. The title may be too general as it does not actually mention the main novel aspects of the work and most people think that resonant scattering in a sphere is a solved problem.
 I suggest revising to include key words such as (semi-)analytic, BC corrections, or an impulse source, but I leave this up to the authors.

     - **The title has been changed to include the keywords relating to the novel aspects of the work, rather than a general description of the problem.
-Now includes "Boundary Conditions".**
+Now includes mention of "Self-Consistent Boundary Conditions", which is the chief novel aspect of the work.**

 2. I realize there may be a difference in style across fields, but I recommend more thorough citations of previous works.
 This is helpful for readers to better connect to other fields and appreciate the context of your results.